 Anticipate audit inquiries and requests

-Done right, analytical procedures can help make your audit less time-consuming, less expensive and more effective at detecting errors and omissions.
-But, to avoid surprises in the coming audit season, notify your auditor about any major changes to your operations, accounting methods or market conditions that occurred in 2017.
+Done right, analytical procedures can help make your audit less time-consuming, less expensive, and more effective at detecting errors and omissions.
+But, to avoid surprises in the coming audit season, notify your auditor about any major changes to your operations, accounting methods, or market conditions that occurred in 2017.
 This insight can help auditors develop more reliable expectations for analytical testing and identify plausible explanations for significant changes from the balance reported in prior periods.
-Moreover, now that you understand the role analytical procedures play in an audit, you can anticipate audit inquiries, prepare explanations and compile supporting documents before fieldwork starts.©2018 THOMSON REUTERS
+Moreover, now that you understand the role analytical procedures play in an audit, you can anticipate audit inquiries, prepare explanations and compile supporting documents before fieldwork starts.
+If you have any questions, please contact us.